acganesh/acgan.sh/posts/2019-07-13-modern-algorithmic-toolbox.md

 \mathcal{F} \{ f * g \} = \mathcal{F} \{ f \} \cdot \mathcal{F} \{ g \}.
 $$

+In fact, convolutions used in deep learning today use FFT-based implementations, which tend to be faster (add source).

 ## Sparse vector / matrix recovery

 Often, we can reconstruct sparse signals with a few linear measurements.